au-ts/cogent/cogent/src/Cogent/LLVM/README.md

         - Bool is represented as an 8-bit integer where 0 = False, otherwise = True, but cannonically 1)
     - Unit type
         - Represented as an `i8` integer of undefined value, but canonically 0
+    - String type
+        - Strings are simply pointers to `i8`
     - Records, boxed and unboxed
         - LLVM structure types are used, with no packing
     - Variants